Unraveling the Key of Machine Learning-based Android Malware Detection: Representative Approach Analysis

-\bulletpoint{MamaDroid} MamaDroid~\cite{mariconti2016mamadroid} pioneers the use of Markov chains to depict apps' behaviors. \jh{With the Markov chain constructed from the sequence of API calls, the transition probabilities between these calls are computed to serve as features.} \jh{These features then inform an RF model to detect Android malware.}
+\bulletpoint{MamaDroid} MamaDroid~\cite{mariconti2016mamadroid} pioneers the use of Markov chains to model app behavior.
+It constructs a Markov chain over the sequence of abstracted API calls invoked by an app and computes the transition probabilities between these calls as features, which are then used by an RF classifier to detect Android malware.

-\bulletpoint{Mclaughlin et al} This technique~\cite{mclaughlin2017deep} presents the leading edge in image-based Android malware detection approaches. \jh{By transforming opcode sequences into images via one-hot encoding, it leverages a CNN model to distinguish malware from benign apps.}
+\bulletpoint{Mclaughlin et al} This technique~\cite{mclaughlin2017deep} presents the leading edge in image-based Android malware detection.
+By transforming opcode sequences into images via a one-hot encoding, it leverages a CNN model to classify them as benign or malicious samples.

 \bulletpoint{HinDroid} Hou et al.~\cite{hou2017hindroid} introduce a novel approach by representing API calls as a structured heterogeneous information graph.
-This approach accounts for the inter-relationships among API calls, such as their presence in the same code block. \jh{It then captures apps' semantics with meta-path techniques~\cite{sun2011pathsim}.} A multi-kernel SVM is further applied to recognize malicious patterns.
+This approach accounts for the inter-relationships among API calls, such as their presence in the same code block.
+It then captures apps' semantics with meta-path techniques~\cite{sun2011pathsim}.
+A multi-kernel SVM is further applied to recognize malicious patterns.

 \bulletpoint{DeepRefiner} DeepRefiner~\cite{xu2018deeprefiner} designs a two-layer malware detection system.
 Initially, it feeds features like hardware components, permissions, and resources into an MLP to detect most malware.
-For ambiguous cases, it further interprets APK bytecodes as text sequences and employs a long short-term memory (LSTM) model to capture the method-level and application-level semantics.
+For ambiguous cases, it further interprets APK bytecodes as text sequences and employs an LSTM model to capture the method-level and application-level semantics behind app behaviors.

-\bulletpoint{Kim et al} Kim et al.~\cite{kim2018multimodal} innovatively use multi-modal learning to detect malware, aggregating various features, such as intent and API calls.
+\bulletpoint{Kim et al} Kim et al.~\cite{kim2018multimodal} use multi-modal learning to detect malware, aggregating various features, such as intent and API calls.
 Distinct MLPs are initially utilized to process individual features independently.
-Subsequently, a unified MLP integrates the outputs from the preceding models, offering a consolidated decision on Android malware identification.
+Subsequently, a unified MLP integrates the outputs from the preceding models, offering a consolidated decision on malware identification.

-\bulletpoint{MalScan} This study~\cite{wu2019malscan} treats app program graphs as social networks, \jh{where API calls are treated as nodes, and the relationships between them are presented as edges.} The system evaluates the centrality of sensitive API calls to derive features and then feeds them into a KNN model to detect malware.
+\bulletpoint{MalScan} This study~\cite{wu2019malscan} treats program graphs as social networks, where API calls are treated as nodes, and the relationships between them are presented as edges.
+The system further evaluates the centrality of sensitive API calls in the graph to derive features and then feeds them into a KNN model to detect malware.